 - Infrastructure: Hospital buildings, dormitories, treatment rooms.

-- State of Disrepair: Partially in ruins, some sections remain accessible.
+- State of disrepair: Partially in ruins, some sections remain accessible.

 - Access: Access is restricted and requires discretion and caution.